Montana/anchore-travis-setup/README.md

 Anchore Engine can be used in several ways:

 * Standalone or interactively.
-* As a service integrated with your CI/CD to bring security/compliance/best-practice enforcement to your build pipeline
+* As a service integrated with your CI/CD to bring security/compliance/best-practice enforcement to your build pipeline.
 * As a component integrated into existing container monitoring and control frameworks via integration with its RESTful API.

 ## Implementing Anchore into your project to check your containers